 The seasonal dark streaks have been thought of as possible evidence for biologically significant liquid water — sufficient water for microbial life — though explaining how so much liquid water could exist on the surface in Mars’ modern environment would be challenging.
 A granular-flow explanation for RSL fits with the earlier understanding that the surface of modern Mars, exposed to a cold, thin atmosphere, lacks flowing water.
 A 2016 report also cast doubt on possible sources of underground water at RSL sites.
 Liquid water on today’s Mars may be limited to traces of dissolved moisture from the atmosphere and thin films, which are challenging environments for life as we know it.

-The new report describes possible connections between these traits and how RSL form.
+The new report describes possible connections between these traits and how RSL forms.
 For example, salts can become hydrated by pulling water vapor from the atmosphere, and this process can form drops of salty water.
 Seasonal changes in hydration of salt-containing grains might result in some trigger mechanism for RSL grainflows, such as expansion, contraction, or release of some water.
 Darkening and fading might result from changes in hydration.
-If atmospheric water vapor is a trigger, then a question is why the RSL appear on some slopes but not others.
+If atmospheric water vapor is a trigger, then the question is why the RSL appear on some slopes but not others.

-“RSL probably form by some mechanism that is unique to the environment of Mars,” McEwen said, “so they represent an opportunity to learn about how Mars behaves, which is important for future surface exploration.”
+“RSL probably forms by some mechanism that is unique to the environment of Mars,” McEwen said, “so they represent an opportunity to learn about how Mars behaves, which is important for future surface exploration.”

 “Full understanding of RSL is likely to depend upon on-site investigation of these features,” said MRO Project Scientist Rich Zurek of NASA’s Jet Propulsion Laboratory, Pasadena, California.
 “While the new report suggests that RSL are not wet enough to favor microbial life, it is likely that on-site investigation of these sites will still require special procedures to guard against introducing microbes from Earth, at least until they are definitively characterized.
 In particular, a full explanation of how these enigmatic features darken and fade still eludes us.
 Remote sensing at different times of day could provide important clues.”